maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

         :alt: Fast Scanner Box
         :align: center

-        FastScan divide MUST be always like this: laser on foam, cables on table (not floor).
+        FastScan should ALWAYS be placed like this: laser on foam, cables on table (not floor).

     - Remove the cap from the participant's head and toss into the washing bin
-    - Put off the neck brace and make participant stand up
+    - Remove the neck brace
     - Save as (this is the .fsn files)
     - Create folder: FastScan Files/<Lab_Name>/<Study CODE>/sub_<subjectID>/ sess_<session_number>
     - [e.g. sub_12/sess_01]